echopen/echopen_prototyping/inprogress/IMGQ_metrics.md

 perceived changes in structural information instead of perceived errors.

+## Automated performance assessment of ultrasound systems using a dynamic phantom

+* Excellent paper
+* Examination of the resolution of two 0.3 mm diameter nylon targets.
+    * Doing it

+* DOI: 10.1177/1742271X14549591

+## Real-time B-mode ultrasound quality control test proceduresa...
+Report of AAPM Ultrasound Task Group No. 1

+* Date de 1998
+* Image uniformity

 ## Image Quality Assessment: A Case Study on Ultrasound Images of Supraspinatus Tendon